SamuelDJudge/InvisibleMe/README.md

 #### description:
 This is where my Flask program is stored.
 It references various forms and .html files that are stored in their proper place.
 My hope is that their construction is self-evident, however, feel free to contact me with questions.

+## Encryption
+For this project, I chose to employ the Rijndael Cypher, commonly known as AES (Advanced Encryption System).
+I chose this for three reasons, primarily:
+* it scales linearly (i.e. log(n))
+* it provides a one-to-one mapping, given a key and name.
+That means that Samuel Judge and Herald Gerard will be encrypted uniquely, so they can still be seen as "person A" and "person B," for sake of research.
+* it is a symmetric code.
+That is to say, there is one unique key (and initial vector) that one person holds.
+This seemed an easier proposition than trying to put a secure, asymmetric key system into place.

+For more reading and detail on AES, please read this [article](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) or watch this [video](https://www.youtube.com/watch?v=liKXtikP9F0&t=644s).

 ## Scalability
+The red line represents four nodes and the black line represents one node.
+We notice the definite increase in speed as we increase nodes, which shows a distribution.

 ![Pipeline](scalability.png)

+We also note that this is linear.
+We **emphasize** that this is not shocking.
+This does not show anything in particular except that things are working *as expected*.

 ## Future Work
 While this program runs reasonably efficiently and distributes as expected, there are several improvements to be made.